Oven-Roasted Asparagus Recipe

 • Drizzle a rimmed baking sheet with some olive oil.

 • Roast in the oven for approximately 12-15 minutes or until crisp.
-Serve.
+Serve and enjoy.

 Nutrition